A Better Quality of Life

-For many patients, relatively simple lifestyle changes can make a significant impact on the severity of their sleep disordered breathing.
+For many patients, relatively simple lifestyle changes can make a significant impact on the severity of their sleep disordered breathing and TMJ related pain.

 - Weight loss